-Broward Technical Centers are committed to teaching the skills necessary for career success.
+Broward Technical Colleges are committed to teaching the skills necessary for career success.
 To demonstrate our support, we offer the Guarantee for Success Plan.
-If a graduate of any Broward Technical Center does not pass the identified, entry-level, industry certification test in his/her field of study, a student is invited to return for additional training and/or test preparation at no additional cost.
-Students, in consultation with their instructor and/or counselor, will attend for as many hours necessary to meet the established plan of instruction.
+If a graduate of any Broward Technical Colleges does not pass the identified, entry-level, industry certification test in his/her field of study, a student is invited to return for additional training and/or test preparation at no additional cost.
+Students, in consultation with their instructor and/or counselor, will attend for nine weeks.